orangejuice/blog/data/activity/book-don-t-trust-your-gut-2022/record.en.md

   subtitle: Seth Stephens-Davidowitz / 2022
 ---

-Via Twitter user Yangyang Qiaomu, I continued to read 'Don't Trust Your Gut' today, and the following are excerpts from my notes:
+Via Twitter with Xiangyang Qiaomu: Continued reading 'Don't Trust Your Gut' today with some notes summarized below:

-On happiness and joy:
+About Happiness and Joy

-① The biggest enemy of happiness: the brain cannot focus on the present.
+1. The great enemy of happiness: The brain can't focus on the present moment.

-② Scientific studies show that meditation can increase happiness, possibly by inhibiting aimless thoughts.
+2. Scientific studies show that meditation can enhance happiness, possibly by curbing aimless thoughts.

-③ The most unhappy things: work, housework, commuting, etc.
+3. The least happy things: work, household chores, commuting, etc.

-④ Smoking makes people unhappy.
+4. Smoking makes people unhappy.

-⑤ Being with a lover or friend can significantly enhance happiness.
+5. Being with a lover or friends significantly increases happiness.

-⑥ Being near water bodies can bring tangible happiness, like seaside and lakeside.
+6. Being near water, such as the seaside or lakeside, brings a noticeable sense of happiness.

-⑦ When the temperature reaches 24 degrees Celsius or higher, additional happiness can be felt.
+7. Temperatures reaching 24 degrees Celsius or higher can add to one’s happiness.

-How to make work happy?
+How to Make Work Joyful?

-① Listen to music while working
+1. Listen to music while working

-② Work from home
+2. Work from home

-③ Working with people you consider friends greatly enhances happiness, and work becomes enjoyable
+3. Work with those you consider friends; it greatly enhances happiness and makes work enjoyable

-How to succeed in the art field?
+How to Succeed in the Arts?

-① In areas where quality is difficult to measure, produce more works, and exposure in different places can increase the success rate.
+1. In fields where quality is hard to quantify, producing more works and exposing them in different places can increase the chances of success.
 ...